canonical/sphinx-docs-starter-pack/docs/how-to/enable-google-analytics.rst

     })(window, document, 'script', 'dataLayer', 'GTM-KNX3CJC');
     </script>

-Similarly, if your project already has a custom ``footer.html`` file, add the following highlighted line to the ``right-details`` div:
+Similarly, if your project already has a ``footer.html`` file, add the following highlighted line to the ``right-details`` div:

 .. code-block:: html